-> Private cruise and breakfast on the Chobe river: Cruising in the Chobe river is a must in Kasane, it is very intimate and successful in the morning where the gentle as well as calm breeze reigns in the riverbank.
+- Private cruise and breakfast on the Chobe river: Cruising in the Chobe river is a must in Kasane, it is very intimate and successful in the morning where the gentle as well as calm breeze reign in the riverbank.

 GWETA AND THE SALT PANS

 Highlight: Lay under the stars of Ntwetwe pan